Detecting Underspecification with Local Ensembles: Introduction

 Our contributions in this paper are as follows:

-\begin{itemize} \item We identify underdetermination as a key factor in the unreliability of predictions from overparametrized models, and present \textit{local ensembles}, a test-time method for detecting underdetermination-based extrapolation. \item We demonstrate theoretically that our method approximates the variance of a trained ensemble with local second-order information. \item We give a practical method for tractably approximating this quantity, which is simpler and cheaper than alternative second-order reliability methods. \item Through a set of experiments aimed at testing underdetermination, we show our method approximates the behavior of trained ensembles, and can detect extrapolation in a range of scenarios. \end{itemize}{}
+\begin{itemize} \item We identify underspecification as a key factor in the unreliability of predictions from overparametrized models, and present \textit{local ensembles}, a test-time method for detecting underspecification. \item We demonstrate theoretically that our method approximates the variance of a trained ensemble with local second-order information. \item We give a practical method for tractably approximating this quantity, which is simpler and cheaper than alternative second-order reliability methods. \item Through a set of experiments aimed at testing underspecification, we show our method approximates the behavior of trained ensembles, and can detect underspecification in a range of scenarios. \end{itemize}{}